karmaniverous/rrstack/README.md

 - Version handling runs first:
   - onVersionUp (incoming older than engine): default 'off' (accept; upgrader runs no-op today).
   - onVersionDown (incoming newer than engine): default 'error' (reject); set 'warn' or 'off' to ingest as current.
-  - onVersionInvalid (invalid semver): default 'error' (reject); set 'warn' or 'off' to ingest as current.
+  - onVersionInvalid (invalid semver): default 'error' (reject); set 'warn' or 'off' to ingest as current).
 - Time unit changes are supported:
   - If rules provided: they replace the entire rules array and are assumed to already be expressed in the new unit (no conversion).
   - If rules not provided: retained rules’ clamp timestamps (options.starts/options.ends) are converted between ms and s (ms → s: Math.trunc(ms/1000); s → ms: s\*1000), then recompiled.